 What are the symptoms of Covid-19

 It can range from mild to severe and takes 2-14 days after exposure for symptoms to appear.
 Although the World Health Organization (WHO) found that the mortality rate increases with age.
-The highest mortality rate is people 80 years of age or older and those with multiple underlying health conditions.
+The highest mortality rate is for people 80 years of age or older and those with multiple underlying health conditions.
 The main symptoms are:

 Shortness of breath